 Child support is a prearranged sum of money that is usually paid monthly to the partner who holds primary custody of the child.
 Child support is intended for basic necessities, like food, housing and clothing, health insurance medical care and educational costs.
 Child support is determined based on each parent’s monthly income and expenses.
 Centered on this financial evidence and the amount of time each parent spends with the child, the child custody court uses a formula to determine child support.

-Family law mediation is used to work out family conflicts, such as child custody.
-With family mediation, an unbiased third party mediator encourages two parties to overcome their disputes as they reach a settlement.
-Family mediation can save the parties’ time and expenditures connected with the trial, but the conclusions may not be legally conclusive.
+Child custody mediation is used to work out family conflicts.
+With this type of mediation, an unbiased third party mediator encourages two parties to overcome their disputes as they reach a settlement.
+Child custody mediation can save the parties’ time and expenditures connected with the trial, but the conclusions may not be legally conclusive.